Professional development in digital teaching and learning

 DigiTeL pro is about professional development for digital teaching and learning.

 This is where the DigiTeL Pro Strategic Partnership (Professional Development for Digital Teaching and Learning) comes in.
-It brings together excellent groups of experts from universities, well-known for research and innovation in digital education and having developed good practices in digital solutions during the Corona crisis.
+It brings together experts from universities, well-known for research and innovation in digital education and having developed good practices in digital solutions.

-The DigiTel Pro partnership brings together advanced “schools” in research, innovation and good practice in synchronous hybrid (KU Leuven), blended learning (TU Delft) and online and distance learning (UOC, OUNL, UNINETTUNO).
+The DigiTel Pro partnership brought together advanced “schools” in research, innovation and good practice in synchronous hybrid (KU Leuven), blended learning (TU Delft) and online and distance learning (UOC, OUNL, UNINETTUNO).

-Experts develop online courses on models and guidelines for the design, development and delivery for each of these three predominant formats in a post-Corona perspective.
-The courses will be in line with the most recent research and innovation.
-They will include the student perspective that enables students' readiness for digital teaching and learning.
-Experts and participants will share experience and expertise on digital education adapted to fluctuating sanitation situations, taking advantage of their direct mutual interactions.
+Experts developed online courses on models and guidelines for the design, development and delivery for each of these three predominant formats in a post-COVID perspective.
+The courses are in line with the most recent research and innovation.
+They include the student perspective that enables students' readiness for digital teaching and learning.

 The project is funded under Erasmus+ Programme,